Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Experimental Analysis

 \textbf{Text Recognition}: Errors include (i) \textit{incorrect predictions} in complex scripts like Telugu or Tamil, (ii) \textit{hallucinated or missing characters}, and (iii) failures on \textit{eroded/unclear text}.

 These findings emphasize the need for cross-module optimization and feedback-driven refinement between detection, script identification, and recognition.
-In addition, these qualitative analysis, as well as the quantitative analysis in the earlier section, suggest that improving each module in the pipeline can significantly improve overall performance.
-These observations also motivated a visual performance comparison of IndicPhotoOCR with closed-source applications relative to the ground truth, as shown in Fig. \ref{fig:gpt_google_fails}.
+In addition, these qualitative as well as the quantitative analysis in the earlier section, suggest that improving each module in the pipeline can significantly improve overall performance.